 Working at a place you don’t like can quickly drain your energy, your creativity and your passion for life.
 But having an outlet on the side will help reignite your fire and with it, might give you a better sense of purpose.

-What’s holding you back from starting a side job or freelance business?
-Fear?
-Lack of time?
-No energy or inspiration?
+What’s holding you back from starting a side hustle or freelance business?